 Louisiana Oil Rig Explosion Lawyers

-Protecting Oil Rig Workers off the Coast of Louisiana
+Baton Rouge Law Firm Protecting Oil Rig Workers Off the Coast of Louisiana

 The Gulf of Mexico is home to some of the most offshore oil drilling in the world.
 Additionally, oil drilling is among the most dangerous professions known to our nation’s workforce.
 For many of the Louisiana crewman, it becomes a way of life, and even being aware of the dangers does not stop them from simply going about their duties.
 Unfortunately, Arnold & Itkin LLP is familiar with the damage caused by oil rig explosions and we do our best to find compensation for those workers who were wrongfully placed in unsafe conditions.